*Malai Thai has moved to Menara Ample West

 Malai Thai @ Fraser Place

 The restaurant’s interior is spacious and filled with lovely natural light during the day.
-Designed with simplicity and elegance in mind, the seating includes a choice of either tables or booths, allowing both couples as well as larger parties to be accommodated with ease.
+Designed with simplicity and elegance in mind, the seating includes a choice of either tables or booths, allowing both couples and larger parties to be accommodated with ease.
 The Thai owner has gone to great lengths to ensure the Malai Thai experience is as authentically Thai as possible, with most of the accessories and tableware having been hand-picked and imported from Thailand.
-The chefs themselves have also been expertly chosen for their specialist culinary skills, which they all learned and honed to perfection in Thailand, and now bring to Kuala Lumpur for the benefit of everyone to experience!
+The chefs themselves have also been expertly chosen for their specialist culinary skills, which they all learned and honed to perfection in Thailand and now bring to Kuala Lumpur for the benefit of everyone’s experience!

 Appetizer Menu Malai Thai